Raku/roast/README.md

 # The Official Perl 6 Test Suite

-Its purpose is to validate implementations that wish to be known as a conforming Perl 6 implementation.
+The purpose of the test suite is to validate implementations that wish to be known as a conforming Perl 6 implementation.

+## Index

+## Introduction

 Please consider this test suite to be the bleeding edge of Perl 6 development.
-New tests, tests for experimental new features, etc. will live on this branch.
-Once a specification is cut, a branch will be created for that version of the spec, e.g., C<6.c> for Christmas.
+New tests, tests for experimental new features, etc., will live on this branch.
+Once a specification is cut, a branch will be created for that version of the spec, e.g., `6.c` for Christmas.

 As they develop, different implementations will certainly be in different states of readiness with respect to the test suite, so